 5. Ensuring Consistency

 When the internet launched, opportunists bought up the domain names that they expected big businesses to acquire.
 They would then offer to sell the domain name at an inflated rate.
-This scheme was later coined “domain squatting.”
+This scheme later coined “domain squatting.”

 Believe it or not, dummy accounts and domain squatting still run rampant today.
 Playing an active role in online reputation management is essential to ensure everything is consistent across the board.
 It helps you identify and remove scam accounts that use your product images or tarnish your business reputation.